|Karen Stockham – Chair of Governors

-Natasha Fox is studying for a Level 3 qualification in Public Services.
+Daniel Roberts is studying for a Level 3 in Animal Care.

-Natasha was elected as the Student Union President in June 2017 and will serve on the Governing Body as the FE Student Governor for a one year term of office, from 1st August 2017 to 31st July 2018.
+Daniel was elected as the Student Union President in January 2018 and will serve on the Governing Body as the FE Student Governor from 1st February to 31st July 2018.

-In addition to attending full governing body meetings, Natasha is a member of the Quality, Teaching, Learning and Assessment Committee.
+In addition to attending full governing body meetings, Daniel is a member of the Quality, Teaching, Learning and Assessment Committee.

-He has three children all engaged at various levels of education from nursery to higher education.
-As well as family he also enjoys social sport, the countryside and living in Devon where he has been a resident for over 20 years.
+Stephen has three children and also enjoys social sport, the countryside and living in Devon where he has been a resident for over 25 years.